Skip to main content

 Laser safety

-All users must sign a safety agreement before working with any of our laser beams.
+All users must undergo a laser safety instruction (2 h) and sign a safety agreement before working with any of our laser beams.

 Contact information